Bedri Pejani: Biography

-Pejani was born in the city of İpek (now Peja) in the Kosovo Vilayet of the Ottoman Empire on 10 October 1885 with the name Bedri Thaçi, son of Abdi Thaçi (Pejani).
-To refer to his family origin he used the last name Pejani (from Ipek) as was custom for that period.
+Pejani was born in the city of Peja in the Kosovo Vilayet of the Ottoman Empire, modern day Kosovo, into an Albanian family on the 10th of October 1885 with the name Bedri Thaçi, son of Abdi Thaçi (Pejani).
+A family which spoke using the Gheg dialect of the Albanian language.
+To refer to his family origin he used the last name Pejani (from Peja) as was custom for that period.
+His family were a part of the Thaçi tribe.

 Pejani was active in the Nationalist Movement of Albanians in the Skopje region against the Young Turk administration in 1908.
 He was condemned to death by the Ottoman military court, and according to Sejfi Vllamasi's memories he passed a psychological shock which would affect him later.
 He was a delegate at the Congress of Monastir of 1908, and President of the Second Congress of Manastir.
 At the age of 27 Pejani became a signatory of the Albanian Declaration of Independence.
-He represented there the regions of Plav, Gusinje, Gjakova, and İpek, and signed under the name "Bedri Pejani".
+He represented there the regions of Plav, Gusinje, Gjakova, and Peja, and signed under the name "Bedri Pejani".
 Elected at the first Albanian senate, he represented Kosovo at the Conference of Versailles in 1919.

 Pejani was one of the founding members of the Committee for the National Defence of Kosovo, founded in Shkodër in November 1918.

 In 1920 he became editor-in-chief of Populli ("The people") after the assassination of Sali Nivica, a newspaper based in Shkodër.
 During the 1921-1923 period he was head of the People's Party (Partia e Popullit) formed by Fan Noli and other liberal-nationalists and member of the Albanian Parliament.

 In 1922, after failing to become Minister of the Interior, his relationship with Ahmet Zogu would aggravate.
 Pejani feared an assassination attempt from Zog's side and had another psychological breakdown.
 He was sent in a psychiatric hospital in Naples, returning shortly after being recovered.

 Pejani was one of the main participants of the June Revolution in 1924, fleeing Albania after the Conservative forces overthrew Noli's government.
 When Ahmet Zogu came to power, he was condemned again to death in absentia by Zogu's regime, which subsequently amnestied him.
 Pejani joined KONARE founded by Fan Noli in Vienna.
 While in exile, Pejani moved up as Head of the Committee for the National Defence of Kosovo, together with Ibrahim Gjakova and Qamil Bala.
 During this time the Committee would receive some financial support from Comintern, same as did KONARE due to Noli's and Kosta Boshnjaku's connections.
 Pejani was a member of Comintern and kept continuous correspondence with it under the nickname Emoraj.